 Gas patio heaters and gas garden heaters – key benefits

-To get you all warmed up, here are some of the main benefits you’ll enjoy with our stylish gas garden heaters:
+To get you all warmed up, here are some of the main benefits you will enjoy with our stylish gas garden heaters.

-A popular choice for high-end restaurants, bars and urban food markets – they’re stylish enough for even the most discerning patrons to bask beneath, and they provide a contemporary focal point for your space.
+A popular choice for high-end restaurants, bars and urban food markets.
+They are stylish enough for even the most discerning patrons to bask beneath, and they provide a contemporary focal point for your space.

-Nothing is more important than enjoying your heater in a safe, controlled way – so the safety of our technology is our top priority.
+Nothing is more important than enjoying your heater in a safe, controlled way.
+So, the safety features of our technology are our top priority.

-All of our gas patio heaters feature a protective mesh or flame guard as standard.
-For an enhanced level of safety, look for models with integrated anti-tilt mechanisms such as our Athena Plus+ Stainless Steel Gas Heater, providing perfect peace of mind while you stay cosy.
+All our outdoor gas heaters feature a protective mesh or flame guard as standard.
+For an enhanced level of safety, look for models with integrated anti-tilt mechanisms.
+A good example is the Athena Plus+ Stainless Steel Gas Heater, providing perfect peace of mind while you stay cosy.

 Wave goodbye to wires

 Our gas-powered models are completely cable-free.
 There’s no need to locate these heaters near an electric power source.